 RN to BSN Practicum (120 contact hours) students are required to complete two sets of clinical rotations under NSG 384 and NSG 483.
 Clinical requirements for both courses must be satisfied at sites available throughout western North Carolina.

-The RN to BSN required courses are laid out in four six-hour blocks plus electives.
+The RN to BSN required courses are laid out in four six-hour blocks plus some required electives.

 Introductory RN to BSN Block: Must taken as the first block alone or possibly with electives

 - NSG 301, Professional Transitions in Nursing, 3 hrs